-A Message From the United States Environmental Protection Agency The sources of drinking water (both tap water
+A Message From the United States Environmental Protection Agency

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.